Tomerong: Contemporary Tomerong

 Since the last sawmill closed in the mid 1980s and the main south coast road bypassed in 1995, the village, whilst quieter, has increased in population and dwellings.
 Its precinct (now Hawken Road) is still dominated by the school of arts, public school, post office, church and the volunteer Rural Fire Service building.
 The school of arts has a busy patronage with private and community events.
 A new Rural Fire Service building was opened in 1991 opposite the Union Church that, whilst undergoing major repairs in 2000s, has seen little use since 1993.
 The public school was the subject of a major building program in 1995 and remains the major employer in the village.
 Volunteer organisations are an important part of village life with members active in P&C, Rural Fire Service, the Forum (a Community Consultative Body active with the local Council) and the school of arts.
-Other bodies have been organised as required; such as the Friends of Tomerong Union Church, that organised the church's restoration; the Shoalhaven Unwanted Tip Campaign (ShUT), that successfully lobbied to prevent a local shale quarry from being used as a non-putrescible waste dump; and the Sesquicentenary Committee organising celebrations for the primary school's 150th celebrations.
+Other bodies have been organised as required; such as the Friends of Tomerong Union Church, that organised the church's restoration; the Shoalhaven Unwanted Tip Campaign (ShUT), that successfully lobbied to prevent a local shale quarry from being used as a non-putrescible waste dump; and the Sesquicentenary Committee that organised the primary school's 150th celebrations in 2012.